 A light breakfast is provided in the dormitory.
+A lunch voucher for Monday-Fridays will be provided and can be used at cafes and shops near Charles University.
 Students are responsible for all other meals.

 Communication

 ONLINE

 Our students have computer access at Charles University.
 Whether you take a laptop is entirely up to you, but do keep in mind the issues of security and baggage restrictions.
 And remember you will have to carry it yourself.
 Charles University library is closed on the weekends so you will NOT have access to those computers.
 If you want computer and internet access 7 days a week, it is best to bring your own laptop.